m0n4d1/portfolio/README.md

 ### Purpose

-A basic showcase of my work and overview of my interests programmer.
+A basic showcase of my work and overview of my interests as a programmer.

 ### Functionality / features